Higher order homogenization for random non-autonomous parabolic operators: Introduction

 We also consider in the paper the special case of diffusive dependence on time.
 Namely, we assume in this case that $a(z,s)={\rm a}(z,\xi_s)$, where $\xi_\cdot$ is a stationary diffusion process in $\mathbb R^n$ and ${\rm a}(z,y)$ is a periodic in $z$ smooth deterministic function.
 It should be emphasized that in the said diffusive case Theorem \ref{t_1} does not apply because the coefficients $a^{ij}$ do not possess the required regularity in time.
-That is why in the diffusive case we have to use a different approach and provide another proof of convergence which relies on the It\^o and Malliavin calculus and estimates based on anticipating stochastic integration as well as on a number of estimates of the fundamental solution of divergence form second order parabolic equations.
-The latter estimates are of independent interest.
-We consider the generic divergence form second order parabolic equation with coefficients that are regular in the spatial variables and measurable in time, and show that the derivatives of its fundamental solution admit upper bounds that only depend on the ellipticity constants and the $L^\infty$ norm of the gradient of the coefficients in spatial variables (see Lemma \ref{lem:general_result_Aronson_estim}).
-To our best knowledge, these estimates are new.
+This lack of regularity leads to additional difficulties in treating the diffusive case.
+As was shown in our previous work \cite{KPP22}, the statement of Theorem \ref{t_1} remains valid if $\alpha <1$.
+Also, for $1\leq \alpha < 2$ in dimension one the issues can be addressed using the equation satisfied by the potential of the discrepancy.
+This technic fails to work in dimension higher than 1.
+Here we treat the case $\alpha=1$ in any dimension.